-The income tax considerations discussed in this publication are complex, and require consultation with your personal tax advisor.
-However, your BMO financial professional can also assist by providing the relevant investment information to help determine an appropriate strategy for your personal situation.
+The income tax considerations discussed in this publication are complex and any planning will require consultation with your tax advisor.
+However, your BMO Nesbitt Burns Investment Advisor can also assist in this process by providing the relevant investment information to help determine an appropriate strategy.